vinay06vinay/Leader-Follower/README.md

 * Sameer Arjun S (UID - 119385876)
 * Vinay Bukka (UID - 18176680)

+## Citation and Paper
+If you find Leader Follower useful in your academic work, please cite the [paper](https://arxiv.org/pdf/2405.11659).

 ## Setup

 - Create a python virtual environment to install the dependencies for the project.